6/29/12

 Prepare a melange of sauteed sliced Mushrooms and Onions in a tomato/red wine sauce.
 Season and spice to taste.
 Some dried woodsy Mushrooms would be nice.
 Set aside.
 "Melange", you ask?
 Look it up!

-Place one large or 2 small Cabbage leaves carefully inside the tea cup, leaving enough overhang to fold over filling.
+Place one large or 2-3 or so small Cabbage leaves carefully inside the tea cup, leaving enough overhang to fold over filling.

 For the filling: Ground meat(s) (beef and pork 50/50; veal too, if you can stand to think about how veal is raised).
 Beef and lamb, fantastic.
 Par boiled long-grain white rice (30/70 ratio rice/meat / even maybe a little more Rice to taste).
 Some finely chopped sauteed Onion/Shallot with a little Garlic.
 Season to taste.
 Parsley, maybe a little Thyme.
 Some dried currents for a little sparkle, if you like.